Public Health Impact

 Admissions

-Students who are currently enrolled at Fairmont State University and wish to declare Community Health Promotion as their major must complete a major change form by going to Student Services located in the Turley Center.
+Students who are currently enrolled at Fairmont State University and wish to declare Public Health as their major must complete a major change form by going to Student Services located in the Turley Center.
 You must be a Fairmont State student and have a satisfactory GPA (2.0 or higher) to change your major.

 Minor